 How is the battery life?

-The Apple AirPods Max last 20 hours on a single charge with ANC enabled, while the Bose Noise Cancelling Headphones 700 last 21 hours, 25 minutes.
+The Apple AirPods Max lasts 20 hours on a single charge with ANC enabled, while the Bose Noise Cancelling Headphones 700 lasts 21 hours, 25 minutes.
 We test battery life by subjecting each headset to a constant 75dB(SPL) output until their respective batteries deplete.
 Both headsets support quick charging: when you connect the Lightning cable to the AirPods Max for five minutes, it yields 90 minutes of playback.
 Doing the same over USB-C with the Bose Headphones 700 for 15 minutes yields 210 minutes of playback.

 The Apple AirPods Max has better noise cancelling than the Bose Noise Cancelling Headphones 700